rupimanoj/Perception-3D/report.md

 ![alt text][World3] <br/>

 In world3, glue objec is not getting detected as clustering logic is not able to capture it when it is hiding behind other objects.
 The pass scenario in this case is 7/8 . <br/>

+All the models and training data is saved in [models](https://github.com/rupimanoj/Perception-3D/tree/master/pr2_robot/scripts/models) folder.

 With the above trained models, we should be able to detect and label objects in different worlds.
 Rest of the report discusses about how to save the output details of objects to be picked.